We are living in a social media-driven world – especially for personal trainers. As such, social media marketing, for personal trainers, is essential.

-- E-Book Programs: Physical trainers use e-book programs for sharing digital content and e-books, as one might expect.
+- E-Book Programs: Personal trainers use e-book programs for sharing digital content and e-books, as one might expect.

 - Apps: These are useful for connecting with mobile users as well as for sharing blogs and products.
-Imagine having a routine for the gym programmed into your phone–it’s like watching fitness tapes on the go.
+Imagine having a routine for the gym programmed into your phone.

-- Skype: Over Skype, trainers can share routines and fitness tips in real time with their fans.
+- Skype or Zoom: Over Skype or Zoom, trainers can share routines and fitness tips in real-time with their fans.